nusco/cuukie/README.markdown

 ## Even More Advanced Cuuking

+Maybe you want to run the Cuukie server on your build machine.
 You can pick a port when you start the cuukie server...

     cuukie --server --cuukieport 4570

 ...and you can tell the cuukie formatter where to look for the server:

     cucumber --format cuukie CUUKIE_SERVER=http://my.server:4570

-This stuff is useful if you want to put the Cuukie server on your build machine.

 Enjoy!